Bingwen-Hu/CLIP-SR/README.md

 ## Acknowledgement
 This repo is based on [CLIP](https://github.com/openai/CLIP) ,The Birds, Celeba and Coco datasets were used.
-Thanks for these outstanding works.
+We conducted a comparative experiment with [XPSR](https://github.com/qyp2000/XPSR) and [TGESR](https://github.com/KVGandikota/Text-guidedSR).Thanks for these outstanding works.

 ## Citation